Postgraduate Factfile: Art and Design MRes

-The School benefits from being able to offer financial scholarship awards, thanks to a number of benefactors who support the School’s aims in developing cutting-edge, thoughtful art and design practice.
+The School benefits from being able to offer generous financial bursaries, thanks to a number of benefactors who support the School’s aims in developing cutting-edge, thoughtful art and design practice.

-The awards consist a number of £1,000 scholarships, and must be applied for as part of the application process to study on an MA programme at the School of Art and Design, as long as the application is received by LJMU by the end of June for a September start.
+The bursaries consist of a number of £1,000 awards, and must be applied for as part of the application process to study on an MA programme at the School of Art and Design, as long as the application is received by LJMU by 29 August 2014, for a September start.

-Applicants are required to write a 500 word letter alongside their application to study stating why they should be awarded the scholarship, the benefits it will bring to their studies and any exceptional circumstances they face in studying for a postgraduate qualification.
+You are required to write a 500 word letter after submission of your application form which must be sent separately to firstname.lastname@example.org, making sure to include your name, contact details, the full title of the course you have applied to study on and 500 words stating why you should be awarded the scholarship, the benefits it will bring to your studies and any exceptional circumstances you face in studying for a postgraduate qualification.